kacos2000/WindowsTimeline/README.md

 [**Documentation**](WindowsTimeline.pdf) *(or more liklely, my notes)* **of the database and its entries** (*.pdf file*)

-  **Note:**  The output of the queries can be exported as a TX or CSV so that can be used with [log2timeline](https://github.com/log2timeline/plaso/wiki/Windows-Packaged-Release), [TimelineExplorer](https://ericzimmerman.github.io/Software/TimelineExplorer.zip) or [MS Excel](https://products.office.com/en-ca/excel).
+  **Note:**  The output of the queries can be exported as a TX or CSV so that it can be used with [log2timeline](https://github.com/log2timeline/plaso/wiki/Windows-Packaged-Release), [TimelineExplorer](https://ericzimmerman.github.io/Software/TimelineExplorer.zip) or [MS Excel](https://products.office.com/en-ca/excel).
 For example, in [DB Browser for SQLite](http://sqlitebrowser.org/) at the bottom right corner, click on

   ![Export](https://raw.githubusercontent.com/kacos2000/WindowsTimeline/master/e1.JPG)